How it started

 It honors us that Dick and Rick Hoyt granted us permission to use their name for our charity.
 We are only one of seven Team Hoyt organizations in the world.

 Lucas King, the son of Steve and Denise King, was born in Tucson in 2007.
 Steve and Denise were very excited to bring Lucas into the world, and made a lot of plans together for his future.

 Life is not simple for Lucas, and he was born with cerebral palsy.
 None of us can imagine how that changed Steve’s and Denise’s lives unless we’ve been through it as parents.

-At ten years old, Lucas is strong and his family is joyful.
+Lucas is strong and his family is joyful.
 To hear them talk about it today inspires courage, happiness, and self-reflection.
 They’ve moved beyond Lucas’ disabilities to live an amazing life together with him.

 Steve and Denise know that Lucas deserves many experiences that are not available to him.
 There are never enough accessible options for people with special needs.
 They need to make extra effort to make sure people include Lucas.